serverless/enterprise/docs/safeguards.md

 ## Default Policies

 The following policies are included in the Enterprise plugin and enabled by default.
 These plugins do not require any additional configuration.
+They are all set to be warnings, not failures, so if the policy check fails, the `deploy` command will not be blocked.

 ### No "\*" in IAM Role statements